robbertvanginkel/max-llm-book/book/src/step_01.md

 ## Defining the model architecture

-Before you can implement GPT-2, you need to define its architecture - the dimensions, layer counts, and structural parameters that determine how the model processes information.
+Before you can implement GPT-2, you need to define its architecture: the dimensions, layer counts, and structural parameters that determine how the model processes information.

 In this step, you'll create `GPT2Config`, a class that holds all the architectural decisions for GPT-2.
 This class describes things like: embedding dimensions, number of transformer layers, and number of attention heads.
 These parameters define the shape and capacity of your model.